Maritime Communications – Internet at Sea #

 A VSAT service is typically billed on a monthly contract, rather than by the minute, or by the megabyte like Inmarsat satcoms.
 With VSAT terminals you get the communications you need and you can even specifically tailor them to the resources you require to operate more smoothly.

-For full-service Internet at Sea with unrestricted web browsing, email, and telephone, the most common system is the 1 meter, Ku-Band VSAT, combined with an iDirect modem, for which you pay a fixed price, billed by the month, for virtually unlimited usage.
+For full-service with unrestricted web browsing, email, and telephone, the most common system is the 1 meter, Ku-Band VSAT, combined with an iDirect modem, for which you pay a fixed price, billed by the month, for virtually unlimited usage.

 Like DSL at home, the system is always on, and the access for your Internet at Sea connection is shared among several other vessels contending for the same bandwidth.
 If the overall bandwidth is sufficient, and the number of vessels (contention ratio) is kept reasonably low, this is the most cost-effective way of providing full-service Internet access to vessels at sea.
 Depending on your bandwidth requirements, the typical monthly costs run between $1000 to $4000 and up.

-Unlike global beam C-Band, Ku-Band provides regional coverage of certain areas, such as continental North America, Caribbean, South America, Europe and Mediterranean, select regions of Asia and the Pacific, and most recently, a Transatlantic beam covering the North Atlantic shipping routes.
+Unlike global beam C-Band, Ku-Band provides regional coverage of certain areas for Internet at Sea, such as continental North America, Caribbean, South America, Europe and Mediterranean, select regions of Asia and the Pacific, and most recently, a Transatlantic beam covering the North Atlantic shipping routes.
 When a vessel moves from one region to another it will be necessary to change satellites, change satellite beams on the same satellite, or in some cases even change providers.

 The high cost of the antenna equipment is driven by the tracking precision required to keep the antenna pointed at a tiny satellite 22,300 miles above the earth while the vessel rocks, rolls and turns in the ocean below, and the relatively small maritime VSAT market, with only about 5000 stabilized VSAT terminals, to share the costs of development and production of this precision equipment.